Pink Skies Ahead: Production

 Mary J. Blige, Michael McKean, Odeya Rush and Evan Ross joined the cast of the film.

 Principal photography began in Los Angeles in June 2019.

 Release

 It was scheduled to have its world premiere at South by Southwest on March 13, 2020.
 However, the festival was cancelled due to COVID-19 pandemic.
 The film was still considered for awards through jury selection.
-It had its world premiere at the AFI Fest on October 18, 2020.
+It instead had its world premiere at the AFI Fest on October 18, 2020.
 Prior to, MTV Films acquired distribution rights to the film.
 It was released on May 8, 2021.